-Tiles have a reputation for being sturdy, while steam is often seen as one of the harsher methods of cleaning.
+Tiles have a reputation for being sturdy, while steam is often seen as one of the harsher cleaning methods.
 Steam mops are taking the world by storm, and tiles, thanks to their resistance to water damage, are a favorite to use them on.

 If you have tiles at home, it’s vital to know how you can take advantage of this satisfying combination.